 Apple Crisp Bars

 These Apple Crisp Bars are a delicious fall dessert that is easy to make and guaranteed to be enjoyed by all!
-I adore traditional apple crisp and this recipe is similar, but you can cut them into bars once they cool.
+I adore traditional apple crisp, and this recipe is similar, but you can cut it into bars once it has cooled.

-The bottom layer is a sweet oat cake and is followed by a mouthwatering layer of apples.
+The bottom layer is a sweet oat cake, followed by a mouthwatering layer of apples.
 The topping is another layer of oats that creates a streusel-like topping.

-• You only need 8 simple pantry staple ingredients
+- You only need eight simple pantry staple ingredients.

 Ingredients